Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/properties/bendy_bones.rst

 =================

 Blender treats the bone as a section of a Bézier curve passing through the bones' joints.
-Each *Segments* will bend and roll them to follow this invisible curve representing a tessellated point of the Bézier curve.
+Each of the *Segments* will bend and roll to follow this invisible curve representing a tessellated point of the Bézier curve.
 The control points at each end of the curve are the endpoints of the bone.
 The shape of the B-Bones can be controlled using a series of properties or